Chealion/hugo-mcjones/content/docs/CBC Ideas - Injustice For All, Part One and Two.md

 15:50 - Severe punitive policies does not actually sufficiently deter crime.

 35 minute mark - a succinct summary that the lack of investment in legal aid is intentional.
-It’s not about fiscal conservatism but from a critical race srandpoint this exists maintain certain types of inequality.
+It’s not about fiscal conservatism but from a critical race standpoint this exists maintain certain types of inequality.

 It’s more than $100,000 per prisoner to incarcerate them in Canada.

 ---
 ###### CBC Ideas - Injustice For All Part One
 https://www.cbc.ca/player/play/2195592771631